sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 [OPTION BEGIN [Windows]]

-1. Open a command line window and run the following command in a folder of your choice:
+1. Open a command line window and run the following command in a folder of your choice to create the project:

     ```Shell/Bash
     cds init my-bookshop